How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Method 3: Recover Tesla Dashcam Video Using Data Recovery Software

-Step 1.
-Ensure your Tesla Dashcam USB is not connected to your Mac.
-Then, on your Mac, download and install Disk Drill.
+Step 2.
+Securely connect your Tesla Dashcam USB to your Mac.
+Then, open Disk Drill.

-Step 3.
-Once Disk Drill is done scanning your dashcam’s USB, click Review found items.
+Step 4.
+Once Disk Drill is done scanning your USB, click the Review found items button in the top right corner of the window.

 Method 4: Retrieve Your Videos From Tesla